adrian-1219/DelayChorus/README.md

 - Fx panel contains all the parameter knobs for the selected effect

 ### Managers
-The only manager class currently is the KAPVuMeter class.
+The only manager class currently is the KAPPresetManager class.

 ### Parameter Control
-Custom parameter classes that inherits from the JUCE ComboBox and Slider classes.
+Custom parameter classes that inherit from the JUCE ComboBox and Slider classes.

 ### Helpers
 - EmbeddedFont - class that stores three instances of the custom font, each with a different size